PowerMeep/Minecraft-Modpack-Generator/README.md

 **The builder is able to assemble zip files that can be imported by clients.**
 - [x] Ability to choose a loader and minecraft version
 - [x] Ability to choose a version for the loader
-- [ ] Account for mod dependencies (?)
+- [x] Account for mod dependencies
-  - Determine whether CF can do this automatically
 - [x] Generate manifest.json
 - [x] Generate modlist.html
 - [x] Generate overrides from layers